 The increasing concern of the teacher along with potential social implications of troubles with learning and reading can also further affect the success of the student.

 How does dyslexia in the classroom affect the long-term success of my student?

 A dyslexic student will continue to fall behind and ultimately develop a skill deficit, which then must be remedied through a specialized language instruction program.

-Marburn Academy is one of only 15 schools in the United States to have its language instruction program accredited by the Academy of Orton-Gillingham Practitioners and Educators.
+Marburn Academy is one of only 17 schools in the United States to have its language instruction program accredited by the Orton-Gillingham Academy.

 What is the Orton-Gillingham Approach and how does it help dyslexic students to function in the classroom?

 The Orton-Gillingham Approach is a scientifically validated instructional process that builds upon the sound/symbol system of language to effectively allow the dyslexic student to read and process information.

 Once the student discovers they can read, learn, and understand again, academic progress resumes and self-confidence returns as their skill deficit begins to remedy.
 It is at this point that positive emotional changes are seen in the student regarding their learning.

 How does Marburn Academy help these improvements to happen in my student?

 The Marburn Difference utilizes a positive, safe learning environment for dyslexic students with all Marburn Academy Lower and Middle Division teachers being extensively trained in Orton-Gillingham instruction.